 NDE including radiography results and work packages for selected welds

-completion of any pre-service NDE requirements
+completion of any pre-service NDE requirements, where required

-Review activities associated with lifting and rigging preparations and procedures for rigging and heavy lifting including any required crane and rigging inspections, testing, equipment modifications, lay-down area preparations, and training.
+Review activities associated with lifting and rigging: preparations and procedures for rigging and heavy lifting including any required crane and rigging inspections, testing, equipment modifications, lay-down area preparations, and training of personnel.

 Inspect major structural modifications, if any, that are performed to facilitate pressurizer replacement.

-Inspect activities associated with containment access and, where applicable, restoration of temporary containment opening and containment leakage testing.
+Inspect activities associated with containment access and, where applicable, creation and restoration of temporary containment opening and containment leakage testing.

 Inspect the following activities throughout the process as appropriate:

-Establishment of operating conditions including defueling, RCS drain down, and system isolation and safety tagging/blocking.
+Establishment of operating conditions including defueling, reactor coolant system (RCS) drain down, and system isolation and safety tagging/blocking.

 Implementation of radiation protection controls.